Syffe/docs/docs/source/actions/queue.rst

 When multiple pull requests are mergeable, they are scheduled to be merged sequentially, and are updated on top of each other.
-The pull request branch update is only done when the pull request is ready to be merged by the engine, e.g., when all the `conditions` are validated.
+The pull request branch update is only done when the pull request is ready to be merged by the engine, e.g., when all the `merge_conditions` are validated.

 That means that when a first pull request has been merged, and the second one is outdated like this: